Azure-GOT/Downloading-Files/Use Cases/Network watcher's NSG flow log.md

 <img src="Images/ex2.png">

 The value in the mac is the MAC address of the network interface.
-The comma seperated present in the flowTuples is:
+The comma seperated values present in the flowTuples are:

 <ul>
   <li><b>1635924568</b> - Time stamp(when the flow occured in UNIX EPOCH format)</li>